clowntheArt/gw2acr-guide/index.md

 * a chain can only start if all its conditions are met
 * once started, the chain runs to completion

-chains are the basic units of rotation logic.
+chains are the basic units of rotation logic

-keep chains short and purpose-driven. long chains are harder to reason about and easier to break.
+keep chains short and purpose-driven. long chains are harder to reason about and easier to break

 ---

 ### priority

-chains are evaluated from top to bottom.
+chains are evaluated from top to bottom

 * the first valid chain is executed
 * priority determines execution order

-priority represents value, not sequence.
-if two chains can run, the higher one always wins.
+priority represents value, not sequence if two chains can run, the higher one always wins

-most rotation problems are priority problems, not condition problems.
+most rotation problems are priority problems, not condition problems

 ---

 ## chain types

-gw2acr supports four distinct chain types. they differ in when and how they are evaluated.
+gw2acr supports four distinct chain types. they differ in when and how they are evaluated

 * **opener chains**
 * **main chains**
 * **side chains**
 * **stunbreak chains**

-understanding the differences is critical to building correct logic.
+understanding the differences is critical to building correct logic

 ---